RMabela-Sci/-Artemisia-afra-The-Plant-We-Almost-Missed/education/artemisia afra overview.md

 **Stem Cuttings**: Select healthy, non-flowering stems from a mature plant.
 Cut them into 10-15 cm sections, remove the lower leaves, and plant them in a well-draining soil mix.
 Keep the soil moist and the cuttings in a warm, sheltered spot until new roots have formed.

 **Root Cuttings**: You can also propagate the plant by carefully dividing the root system of a mature plant.
 Dig up the plant and gently separate it into smaller sections, each with a portion of the root and stem.
 Replant these sections to establish new plants.

+**Preparation Methods**

+Dosage Forms of African Wormwood (Artemisia afra) Artemisia afra is a versatile herbal remedy, and its medicinal properties can be accessed through several traditional dosage forms, which are used both internally and externally.

+**Oral and Topical Use**:

+The primary dosage form is an aqueous decoction or infusion, which is essentially a tea made from the plant's leaves.

+**Oral**: The decoction or infusion is consumed orally to treat various ailments.
+Can be mixed with honey to make it more palatable.

+**Topical**: The same decoction or infusion can also be used externally for applications such as bathing wounds or other skin conditions.

+**Inhalation**:

+Another common method for using A. afra is through inhalation, which is particularly effective for respiratory issues.

+Steam Inhalation: Fresh leaves are added to a pot of boiling water.
+The resulting vapor is then inhaled to help clear nasal congestion and soothe the respiratory tract.

+**Safety considerations**:

+•	Avoid during pregnancy.
+•	Do not exceed 2 weeks of continuous use.
+•	Skin test first (some report contact dermatitis).